Cubium/CppTutorial/Intro/readme.md

 #include <iostream>
 ```

 This is telling the compiler, I want to include the iostream (input/output stream) library.
-Whenever we want to print something to the console, we must include the library.
+Whenever we want to interact with the user (print or read from the console), we must include this library.
 The way we include libraries is `#include`.
-(Pound Include, not hashtag include!).
-Let us move on to the next line of code:
+(Pound Include, not __hashtag__ include!).
+Let's move on to the next line:

 ```cpp
 int main()
 ```

 This is arguably the most important piece of code in this entire file.
 This is our main driver, the ignition to our car, the power button to the TV.
-Every program must have a driver in order for it to run.
-And every C++ program will have `int main()` in the code as it is required.
-Let us move on to the next line:
+Every C++ program must have a main function in order for it to run, it is where the program starts running.
+Every C++ program will have `int main()` in its code, it's required.
+Let's move on to the next line:

 ```cpp
 {
 ```

 This is important!
-And I put this in a single line because every function or method within C++ must start and end with curly braces.
-This is known as the scope.
-And when we put the scope together we have something like this:
+And I put this in a single line because every function or method within C++ starts and ends with curly braces.
+This is known as a scope and a `{` opens a new scope.
+When we put the scope together we have something like this:

 ```cpp
 int main()